GeniusesOfSymfony/WebSocketBundle/UPGRADE-2.0.md

 - The `gos:server` command was removed, use the `gos:websocket:server` command instead
 - Removed the `PingableDriverCompilerPass` which previously configured the PDO ping periodic service
 - Removed the `gos_web_socket.pdo.periodic_ping` service
+- The `Gos\Bundle\WebSocketBundle\Pusher\Amqp\Utils` class has been removed
+    - This was an internal helper for building `ext/amqp` related dependencies and should not have been used by package users